Two children running through a wildflower meadow in West Sussex on a sunny late-May morning

 Ages: Best for 3-12 year olds

-Top tip: There is a woodland play trail that younger kids can spend hours on.
+Top tip: Last entry is 3pm for non-members — earlier than you might expect.
+There is a woodland play trail that younger kids can spend hours on.
 Pack wellies even in May — some parts of the grounds stay muddy.

 7. Petworth House and Park